The Community Neuroarts Coalitions Network

 Led by a core anchor organization, a CNC emphasizes collaboration, creativity, and reflection to make a meaningful impact.
 Just as every community is unique, there is no one-size-fits-all way to build a CNC.

-We created this checklist based on what worked well in our three pilot programs.
-If you are excited to get started, review the list and then, when you’re ready, reach out to us to discuss how to create a CNC in your area and join the Network.
+We created this checklist for building a CNC based on best practices from our current communities to get started.
+To get started: review the list and then, when you’re ready, reach out to us to discuss how to create a CNC in your area and join the Network.

 1. Lay a Strong Foundation for Your CNC